Blendify/blender-manual/blender_docs/manual/render/post_process/cm_and_exposure.rst

 By default only renders are displayed and saved with the render view transformations applied.
-These are the Render Result and Viewer image datablocks, and the files saved directly to disk with the Render Animation operator.
+These are the Render Result and Viewer image data-blocks, and the files saved directly to disk with the Render Animation operator.
 However when loading a render saved to an intermediate OpenEXR file, Blender can't detect automatically that this is a render (it could be e.g.